 - Next Day Air Early AM

-- Like the name suggests, UPS delivers these overnight packages early the next morning; delivery occurs by 8:00am to most major cities in the United States, and by 9:30am to other domestic destinations.
+- As the name suggests, UPS delivers these overnight packages early the next morning; delivery occurs by 8:00am to most major cities in the United States and by 9:30am to other domestic destinations.

 - Next Day Air Saver